-Demonstration of energy consumption and CO2 emissions reductions resulting from supplying energy efficiently
+Demonstration of energy consumption and CO_2 emissions reductions resulting from supplying energy efficiently

 - Illustrate in the proposal how the use of Combined Heat and Power (CHP) technology or a community / district heating scheme or centralised heating system has been explored - This may not be applicable to all sites.
-If it is not applicable, give the reason why this consideration has been excluded.

-5.3.1 Combined Heat and Power (CHP)

-- a.
-Applicants should evaluate the feasibility of CHP, including the provision of cooling using the CHP waste heat. - b.
-Where CHP is considered feasible, a full feasibility analysis will be required including operational data and operational performance, costs, QI rating, and suitable demand profiles for heating, cooling and electrical loads10. - c.
-In line with the London Plan11 energy hierarchy, the size of the CHP should be optimised based on the thermal load profile before renewable energy systems are considered for the site. - d.
-CO_2 savings from the CHP should be expressed as a percentage reduction on emissions after demand reduction measures have been applied to the baseline emissions. - e.
+If it is not applicable, give the reason why this consideration has been excluded. - a.
+Applicants should evaluate the feasibility of CHP. - b.
+Where CHP is considered feasible, a full feasibility analysis will be required including operational data and operational performance, costs, QI rating, and suitable demand profiles for heating, cooling and electrical loads12, thermal store etc. - c.
+In line with the London Plan13 energy hierarchy, the size of the CHP should be optimised based on the thermal load profile before renewable energy systems are considered for the site. - d.
+CO2 savings from the CHP should be expressed as a percentage reduction on emissions after demand reduction measures have been applied to the baseline regulated emissions and then to baseline regulated and unregulated emissions. - e.
+Cross referencing the Air Quality Assessment, an energy assessment should confirm that the NOx emission limits will be met in line with the Mayor's emission standards for CHP. - f.
 Details of the commercial operation of the CHP scheme, such as information on the how any sales of heat/power will be managed should also be provided (this is particularly important where power is being exported to the local distribution network).
-Details of communication with
+Details of communication with Energy Service Companies (ESCOs) should also be supplied where appropriate. - g.
+If CCHP (trigeneration) is considered appropriate to the development, the size of the absorption chiller to be used is required.